sethpollack/dockerbox/README.md

 `applets: [string]: #Applet` - This field is used to configure the applets.

+`networks: [string]: #Network` - This field is used to configure the networks.

+`volumes: [string]: #Volume` - This field is used to configure the volumes.

 `ignore:  [string]: #Applet` - This field is used to instruct dockerbox to skip certain applets when running the dockerbox install command.

 `dockerbox` will look for configuration files by walking the path of your current directory and unifying all of the files.